playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

 You may notice that this `_zone` is then subscribed such that, when the microtask queue is empty, it runs `this.tick()` (aka `ApplicationRef.tick()`).

 _This_, my dear reader, is what triggers Angular's `detectChanges` seemingly invisibly.
 Don't believe me?
-Let's disable Zone.js from our Angular app and see if change detection works at all like we'd typically expect.
+Let's disable Zone.js from our Angular app and see if change detection works as we'd typically expect.

 # Disabling Zone.js from Angular {#disable-ng-zone}